Data entry has been going on for more than thirty years. Initially the system ran in batch mode on an IBM mainframe. Later, from 1979, it

 prestigious Israel Prize for Torah Literature.

-Today the Responsa Project DVD contains more than 100,000 Responsa and more than
+Today the Responsa Project Disk on Key (DOK) contains more than 100,000 Responsa and more than

 user-friendly Windows interface, with powerful cross-referencing and search